dholman7/danholman-portfolio/ai-test-generation/docs/allure-integration.md

 ## Examples

-See `tests/test_allure_example.py` for comprehensive examples of Allure integration with the AI test generation module.
+See `automation-framework/tests/test_allure_example.py` for comprehensive examples of Allure integration with the automation framework.

 ## Conclusion